 Ms Harman, the Equalities Minister, has been engaged in a long dispute with churches and religious organisations over their exemption from anti-discrimination employment law, and how it affects “non-religious” posts.
 Keep reading →

 An interesting blog post was recently brought to my attention by one of our members:

 I urge you to read it carefully because there actually is a lot of meat there to think about.
 But, I wish the author had some more data because his presentation leaves a lot to be desired.

 For example, he doesn’t consider that the ability to dissociate/tune in to other levels of consciousness is evolutionarily stable in an environment where psychopaths do not exist.
 But, introduce psychopaths, and they take advantage of that in all the ways he describes.
 People are terrified by the psychopaths, and then the psychopaths come along and offer bogus solutions!

 I doubt the guy would even be open to consider a religion based on science because “religion” has such a bad reputation.
-Read the rest of the article »
+Keep reading →

-For those who are concerned about Health Reform in the U.S., members of the Fellowship can also opt out since it is against our religion.
-We believe in community support and if any member has overwhelming health issues, they should contact the Church Elders.
+For those who are concerned about Health Reform in the U.S., members of the Fellowship can opt out.
+We believe in community support, and if any member has overwhelming health issues, they should contact the Church Elders.
 See the following article for more details.
 Keep reading →